AlabasterRig/FallGuySurvival/README.md

   - Fix Explanation:
     `MarkComponentsRenderStateDirty()` - This is meant to update new meshes at runtime.

+- Harvest State of Trees are not saved properly.
+(It was actually not being loaded properly).
+  - Fix Explanation:
+    Changed the load game logic in `TFGameInstance`.
+At first the code finds the actors which were marked as **spawned** and destroys them, it then loops through the save actor data and respawns them and also restores their transform and their state.
+(This was very difficult to fix—almost gave up thrice fixing this!
+Took help from StackOverflow and also the Unreal Enigne forums.
+Also, I noticed a bug that the `TFDoorBase` is not saving its state correctly).

 ## References
 The Save Game Functionality is a copy of and even a slight variation of Tom Looman's Tutorials.